upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 ![dialog box asking for a PIN or fingerprint](passkeycreation.png "Making sure it's you")

+Confirmation that the passkey was saved is shown in the dialog box.

 ![dialog box confirm the passkey was saved](passkeysaved.png "confirmation message")